ajitrajasekharan/ajitrajasekharan.github.io/_posts/2021-01-02-my-first-post.md

 _Code for this approach is available [here on Github](https://github.com/ajitrajasekharan/unsupervised_NER)_

+_This article was also published in [Towards Data Science](https://towardsdatascience.com/ssl-could-avoid-supervised-learning-fd049a27cd1b)

 ## Model performance on benchmarks - additional details

 ### 1. BC2GM dataset